durangoretro/web/docs/started.md

 ## Built your own Durango

-IF you want to Create a new Durango Computer, you need to download the Blueprints and obtain the components; you can find the blueprints in the next link.
+If you want to Create a new Durango Computer, you need to download the Blueprints and obtain the components; you can find the blueprints in the next link.

 [https://github.com/zuiko21/minimOS/tree/master/hard/kicad/durango/full](https://github.com/zuiko21/minimOS/tree/master/hard/kicad/durango/full)